bdauer/retrievegeneratereport/README.md

 ### Developer Instructions/Notes

-If you'd like to use the ReportBuilder for building your own reports, you should subclass it.
+If you'd like to use the ReportBuilder for building your own reports, you can instantiate it.
+To build reports that summarize or average the values of a field, instantiate CustomRowReportBuilder.
+See their docstrings, and the docstring of NonStandardRowMixin, for more information.

 HeaderReportBuilder is a good example of a standard report.
-WordCountReportBuilder and PerformanceReportBuilder are examples of the ways you might override the parent methods for custom data.
-I've included some methods in ReportBuilder to assist with this.
+WordCountReportBuilder and PerformanceReportBuilder are examples of nonstandard reports.
+These are only included for backwards compatibility.
+Subclassing shouldn't be necessary for the above use cases.

 SiteRetriever is an example of a way to retrieve data from a website and output it in a format that ReportBuilder will understand.